-The advantages of the injection molding method are fast production speed, high efficiency, automation of operation, variety of designs and colors, simple to complex shapes, large to small sizes, accurate product sizes, easy updating of products, and complex shapes.
+The advantages of injection molding include fast production speed, high efficiency, automation of operations, the ability to produce a wide range of designs and colors, as well as simple to complex shapes, small to large sizes, and accurate product sizes.
+It also allows for easy updating of products and the production of complex shapes.

-This method is suitable for mass production of complex shaped parts and is one of the important processing methods.
+This method is particularly suitable for mass production of parts with intricate shapes and is considered one of the most important manufacturing techniques.

 Base Information of Injection Molding

 The injection molding process can be roughly divided into six stages: mold closing, glue injection, pressure maintaining, cooling, mold opening, and product removal.
 By repeating this process, products can be produced periodically in batches.

 The molding of thermosetting plastics and rubber also includes the same process, but the barrel temperature is lower than that of thermoplastic plastics, and the injection pressure is higher.